Hesh-k/Hesh-k/README.md

 # Hi there, I'm Heshan! 👋

 ## About Me
-I'm an enthusiastic software engineering undergraduate with a deep-rooted passion for electronics.
+I'm an enthusiastic software engineering undergraduate with a deep-rooted passion for technology.
 From an early age, I've been fascinated by the world of electronics, and it has shaped my journey into the world of technology.
 I believe in the power of combining software and hardware to create innovative solutions.

 ## What I Love 👀
 - 🧲 Electronics